 Data Protection Statement

 This notice relates to our privacy practices in connection with this website.
-Comyn Kelleher Tobin LLP (hereafter referred to as “CKT”, “Us” and/or “we”) fully respects your right to privacy and will not collect or publish any personal information about you through this website without your clear permission.
-Any personal information which you volunteer to Comyn Kelleher Tobin LLP will be treated with the highest of standards of security and confidentiality.
+Comyn Kelleher Tobin LLP (hereafter referred to as “CKT”, “Us” and/or “we”) fully respects your right to privacy and will not collect or publish any personal information about you through this website without your permission.
+Any personal information which you volunteer to CKT will be treated with the highest standards of security and confidentiality.

 This statement will be reviewed regularly and is therefore subject to change.
-Accordingly you are requested to check this statement regularly.
+You are requested to check this statement regularly for updates.

 CKT is the data controller in respect of your personal data which you provide to us.
 A data controller refers to a person, company, or other body which decides the purposes and methods of processing personal data.